micael-w/angular-final-project/README.md

 run (prefaced with `sudo` if needed)

-`npm install -g mongodb` in /api to install mongoDB
+`npm install mongodb` in /api to install mongoDB

 or install it according to the instructions here depending on your operating system: